vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 order: 402
 ---

 > [Vue CLI](https://cli.vuejs.org/) has built-in options for unit testing with [Jest](https://github.com/facebook/jest) or [Mocha](https://mochajs.org/) that works out of the box.
-We also have the official [vue-test-utils](https://vue-test-utils.vuejs.org/) which provides more detailed guidance for custom setups.
+We also have the official [Vue Test Utils](https://vue-test-utils.vuejs.org/) which provides more detailed guidance for custom setups.

 ## Simple Assertions